Electrons herald non-classical light: Abstract

-Electron-heralded two-photon generation can be observed via a photon A - photon B correlation trace, filtered to true coincidences between photon detector A and an electron (see Methods).
+Electron-heralded two-photon generation can be observed via a photon A - photon B correlation trace, filtered to coincidences between photon detector A and an electron.
 The arising two-dimensional coincidence histogram in Figure \ref{fig:figure2_correlation}\textbf{d} is dominated by two photons correlated to electrons with about 1.8~eV~=~$2\hbar\omega$ energy loss.
 The photon-photon coincidence peak has a width of $~$400~ps (FWHM, $\delta t_\textrm{ph}<300$~ps photon detector jitter).
-Residual coincidence events in the zero-loss region and the first loss sideband stem from false coincidences due to both electron and photon loss.
-These false coincidences are also discussed in Figure~\ref{fig:figure4_g2}\textbf{a}.
+Residual coincidence events in the zero-loss region and the first loss sideband stem from false coincidences due to electron or photon loss.